oluwatobi-1001/INTELLEX-EDUCATIONAL-CHATBOT/README.md

-For easier access to the program instead of using the zipped file, the link 👇👇👇👇 opens the program and through the link you can easily run the program see how the program works.
+For easier access to the program instead of using the zipped file, the link 👇👇👇👇 opens the program and through the link you can easily run the program and see how the program works.
 The program is my final project foe a coding program known as codeinplace(CIP).
 The link: https://codeinplace.stanford.edu/cip6/share/EPugVQdxk2mc73VVWbBG